 Early in life I absented myself from Christian assemblies.

-it does not support itself, and God does not take care to support
+and when it does not support itself, and God does not take care to support

-it so that its professors are obliged to call for help of the civil power, 'tis
+it so that its professors are obliged to call for help of the civil power,

-reason: The Morning Daylight appears plainer when you
+the eye of reason: The Morning Daylight appears plainer when you

 Lighthouses are more helpful then churches.